Impact of facial landmark localization on facial expression recognition: Experimental protocol

-Based on the landmarks provided by face alignment approaches, one face registration technique is used on the subset of SNaP-2DFe recorded by the static camera in order to correct head pose variations and obtain frontal faces.
-Among the different face registration approaches used in the literature to deal with head pose, we have applied the recent 3D approach proposed by Hassner et al. \cite{hassner2015effective}.
+Based on the landmarks provided by FLL approaches, face registration is applied on the data recorded by the static camera in order to correct head pose variations and obtain frontal faces (see Figure \ref{fig:landmarks}, page \pageref{fig:landmarks}).
+We have chosen a recent 3D approach among the different face registration approaches used in the literature to deal with head pose \cite{hassner2015effective}.
 This approach has the advantage to preserve facial expressions.

-We select two typical features for facial expression recognition: one based on facial appearance -- LBP~\cite{lbp} -- and one based on facial motion -- LMP~\cite{allaert2018advanced}.
-We do not include models based on deep learning, for two reasons: \begin{itemize} \item the lack of training data; \item the fact that these models are usually applied to apex frames only, and offer no guarantee when applied to whole image sequences, from the onset to the offset of the expression. \end{itemize}